LERCAutomation/DataSearches-UserGuide/execute/execute.rst

    \newpage

-Provided that the XML document is otherwise correct, the form will display (:numref:`figDisplayFormArcGIS`).
+Provided that the XML document is otherwise correct, the form will display (:numref:`figDisplayFormArcGIS`), using the settings given in the XML file for the defaults.

 .. _figDisplayformArcGIS: